Are you worried about losing money due to an exchange shutdown?

 Some exchanges continued to pay out staking rewards to customers, despite the fact that they had no way to withdraw their rewards.

-are considered income at the time of receipt. staking rewards
+are considered income at the time of receipt.
+In this case, ‘time of receipt’ refers to the time when your rewards could be freely withdrawn and transferred. staking rewards

 However, because there is no way for investors to withdraw their staking rewards, it’s likely that this income can be considered non-taxable.